What are Bioplastics?

 The final category is compostable plastics.
 Reputable companies will often be more specific about their bioplastics, going so far as to have them certified compostable.
 Compostable plastics are a subset of biodegradable plastics, defined by the standard conditions and timeframe under which they will biodegrade.

-Materials certified according to EN 13432 will disintegrate within 12 weeks and biodegrade at least 90% within 180 days in a municipal or industrial composting facility.
+Compostable materials certified according to EN 13432 will disintegrate within 12 weeks and biodegrade at least 90% within 180 days in municipal or industrial composting facilities.
 Approximately 10% of solid material will be left at the end of the six-month-long process in the form of valuable compost, or biomass and water.
 These standards also ensure that the leftover compost will be free of toxins, so the compost will not cause harm when the facility sells it for gardening or agricultural use.

 What does the future hold for Bioplastics?